 Since in the LHC the value of L is 100 times greater than that of LEP or Tevatron makes CERN a leader in this field.

-After the LHC will have operated for some years at nominal parameters, it will be necessary to upgrade it for significantly higher luminosity.
-The most direct way of increasing luminosity isto focus the beam more tightly at the collision point (reduce Seff , or more especifically the so-called β* parameter) which calls for a redesign of the machine optics in the Interaction Regions (IR) and a replacement of the final-focusing quadrupole magnets.
-The time scale forreplacing IR magnets is in part determined by the lifetime of the present magnets under high radiation doses.
-It can be estimated as being around 2015.
-The need for restructuring the injector chain will be assessed at the time of commissioning and can be envisioned as on the 2020 horizon.
+After the LHC have operated for some years at nominal parameters, it is necessary to upgrade it for significantly higher luminosity.
+The most direct way of increasing luminosity is to focus the beam more tightly at the collision point (reduce Seff , or more especifically the so-called β* parameter) which calls for a redesign of the machine optics in the Interaction Regions (IR) and a replacement of the final-focusing quadrupole magnets.
+The time scale for replacing IR magnets is in part determined by the lifetime of the present magnets under high radiation doses.

 Other options can be considered to raise the LHC luminosity, such as increasing the number of bunches or increasing the number of protons per bunch.
 However, there are limitations on how far these parameters can be pushed, such as the beam-beam limit and the long-range beam-beam interactions, the electron cloud effects, the implication on collimations and machine protection, pile up of events in the experiments and so on.